 The Sigmund is a celebration of 80 years of knife making by Helle.
 It represents the input of two generations of the Helle family.
 The original design was by Sigmund Helle, one of the founders of the enterprise.
 It was first released in the early 1930's.
 It's been updated by his son, Torodd Helle, the current managing director.
 More to the point, it's a beautiful, and very functional all around knife.
 The triple laminated blade is a bit less than 4 1/4" long about 7/8" wide, and .118" thick.
 The handle is built up of wood and leather spacers for a unique appearance.
 It's very comfortable and sized for average hands.
 There is a hint of a guard to keep your fingers off the blade edge.
 Ths stout leather sheath is embossed with the same design as the original. $124

-The Temagami is also available in laminated stainless steel at the same price.
+#300; It also available in laminated stainless at the same price.
+Please specify your prefernce.

 The Helle Fire was the first full tang Helle.
 The blade is laminated stainless steel.
 It's about 2 5/8" long, 1 1/4" wide, and .117" thick.
+Overall, the knife is a bit over 7 1/2".
 The one piece handle wraps around the lower part of the tang, while the full tang is visable on the upper surface of the handle.
 This protects your fingers when using the knife in cold weather.
 There is a lanyard hole, and the knife is supplied with a carabiner clip.
 The stout blade has the typical working shape of farm and shipboard knives.
 The sheath has a snap style retaing strap.
 The early style sheath shown in the picture did not have any means for attachment to the belt, but the current sheaths come with a belt loop. $129

 The Harding is an attractive American style drop point hunter with a Norwegian accent.
 The handle an assembly of walnut, curly birch and leather.
 It's about 4" long and sized for average or slightly larger hands.
 The blade is laminated stainless steel, and about 4" long.
 The sturdy deep sheath has the Nordic style keeper strap, which engages a stud on the pommel.
 This helps prevent loss while keeping the knife instantly available.
 It's a really fine looking knife with an excellent feel. $114